dev-SR/janata-wifi-task/README.md

 - **stockview:** Contains Django app files, including models, views, templates, and static files.
 - **stockview\scripts\run_seed.py:** Script to seed the SQL database with stock market data from the provided JSON file.
 Command to run the script: `python manage.py runscript run_seed`.

+## Lessons Learned

+### Data Visualization Part

+- **Understanding Plotly:** Through this project, I gained a deeper understanding of Plotly, a powerful Python library for creating interactive and dynamic visualizations.
+I learned how to leverage Plotly's capabilities to generate various types of charts, including **candlestick** charts, and how to customize these visualizations to meet specific requirements.
+- **Multi-axis Charts:** Implementing multi-axis charts was a valuable learning experience.
+I learned how to combine multiple traces with different scales (e.g., price and volume) into a single chart, allowing for better analysis and comparison of different data series.
+- **Dynamic Chart Updates:** Adding dynamic dropdown selection to update the chart based on user input enhanced my understanding of how to create interactive visualizations that respond to user actions.
+This feature enables users to customize their analysis by selecting specific data categories or attributes.

+### Deployment to Render

+- **Deployment Challenges:** Deploying the web application to Render posed several challenges, including setting up the environment, configuring the database, and managing static files.
+I learned how to troubleshoot deployment issues, optimize performance, and ensure the application runs smoothly in a production environment.
+- **Static Files Management:** Understanding the importance of properly managing static files (e.g., CSS, JavaScript) in a Django project was crucial for successful deployment.
+I learned how to configure Django settings to serve static files efficiently and how to handle versioning and caching to improve performance.
+- **Database Configuration:** Configuring the database settings for deployment required careful consideration of factors such as scalability, performance, and security.
+I learned how to choose the appropriate database provider, set up database connections, and manage database migrations to ensure data integrity and reliability in a production environment.

+Overall, this project provided valuable insights into data visualization techniques, deployment best practices, and the challenges associated with building and deploying web applications.
+It enhanced my skills in Python, Django, Plotly, and deployment processes, and equipped me with the knowledge and experience to tackle similar projects in the future.